strimzi/proposals/056-zk-kraft-migration.md

 The following sections explain the states and transitions in details.
 The "Phase"(s) reflect what is described in the official [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide in the Apache Kafka documentation but with the right degree of automation provided by the operator.
-Also, the `PRE_MIGRATION`, `MIGRATION` and `POST_MIGRATION` boxes corresponds to the `ZkMigrationState` [enum values](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java#L32) from the Apache Kafka migration component.
+Also, the `PRE_MIGRATION`, `MIGRATION` and `POST_MIGRATION` dotted boxes correspond to the `ZkMigrationState` [enum values](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java#L32) from the Apache Kafka migration component.

 #### Phase 1: Provisioning the KRaft controller quorum

-Starting from a `NoMigration` (or null) state (as per `strimzi.io/kraft-migration-state` annotation), the user applies the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource to make the operator aware of the migration intention.
+Starting from a `NoMigration` (or null) state (with the `strimzi.io/kraft-migration-state` annotation missing), the user applies the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource to make the operator aware of the migration intention.
 The FSM moves to a `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.
 The user creates the `KafkaNodePool` custom resource containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.
 The operator creates and configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.